 Spain's Banco Sabadell hires IBM for 1 billion euro IT upgrade

-MADRID, Jan 15 (Reuters) - Spain's Banco Sabadell SABE.MC has hired IBM IBM.N for a 1 billion euro ($1.11 billion) overhaul of its IT systems over the next ten years, the companies said on Wednesday.
+MADRID, Jan 15 (Reuters) - Spain's Banco Sabadell SABE.MC has hired IBM IBM.N for a 1 billion euro ($1.11 billion) overhaul of its IT systems over the next ten years, Miguel Montes, the bank's director of operations and people, said on Wednesday.

-The bank seeks to makes its computer systems leaner and more efficient to handle more data and transactions from customers´ mobile phones, said Miguel Montes, Sabadell´s director of operations and people.
+The bank wants to makes its computer systems leaner and more efficient to handle more data and transactions from customers´ mobile phones, said Montes.

+The bank intends to set up new services for its customers such as account aggregation, credit risk assessment and cash pooling, he said, adding Sabadell will pay around 100 million euros a year to IBM.

-IBM is offering its hybrid cloud services developed by its recently acquired Red Hat unit, said Marta Martinez, IBM's head for Spain and other southern European countries.
+The U.S. tech firm is offering hybrid cloud services developed by its recently acquired Red Hat unit, said Marta Martinez, IBM's head for Spain, Portugal, Greece and Israel.

 IBM will also help Sabadell's U.K. bank TSB, which experienced severe IT glitches in the past years.